shawly/docker-ps3netsrv/README.md

 services:
   ps3netsrv:
     image: shawly/ps3netsrv:latest
+    restart: unless-stopped
+    tty: true
     environment:
       TZ: Europe/Berlin
-      USER_ID: 38008  # change this to the uid of the user that owns your games folder
+      PUID: 38008  # change this to the uid of the user that owns your games folder
-      GROUP_ID: 38008  # change this to the gid of the user that owns your games folder
+      PGID: 38008  # change this to the gid of the user that owns your games folder
     ports:
       - "38008:38008"
     volumes: